Local Computation: Lower and Upper Bounds

 \subsection{Lower Bounds for Maximum Matching}

 While MVC and MDS are standard covering problems, the lower bound can also be extended to \emph{packing problems}.
-Unfortunately, we are not aware of a simple locality-preserving reduction from MVC to a packing problem, but we can derive the result by appropriately adjusting the cluster graph from Section~\ref{sec:construction}.
+Unfortunately, we are not aware of a simple locality-preserving reduction from MVC to a packing problem, but we can derive the result by appropriately adjusting the cluster graph from \Cref{sec:construction}.
 In fact, we prove the result for the \emph{fractional maximum matching problem} in which edges may be selected fractionally, and the sum of these fractional values incident at a single node must not exceed $1$.
 Let $E(v)$ denotes the set of edges incident to node~$v$.

-The basic idea of the lower bound follows along the lines of the MVC lower bound in Section \ref{sec:lower}.
-The view of an edge is defined to be the union of its incident nodes' views.
-In other words, two edges $(u,v)$ and $(u',v')$ have the same view if $\mathcal{V}_{u,k}\cup\mathcal{V}_{v,k}=\mathcal{V}_{u',k}\cup\mathcal{V}_{v',k}$.
+The basic idea of the lower bound follows along the lines of the MVC lower bound in \Cref{sec:lower}.
+The view of an edge $e=(u,v)$ can be defined as the union of its incident nodes' views along with a specification, which one edge $e$ is in both node views.
+In \Cref{lemma:edgeview}, we first show that if the graph has large girth so that all node views are trees, the topology of edge view is uniquely defined by the topologies of the views of the two nodes.
+The common edge does not have to be specified explicitly in this case.
+In other words, in graphs with large girth, two edges $(u,v)$ and $(u',v')$ have the same view if $\mathcal{V}_{u,k}=\mathcal{V}_{u',k}$ and $\mathcal{V}_{v,k}=\mathcal{V}_{v',k}$.